1Password provides beta and nightly channels for prerelease versions of the apps. Prereleases are used to help test and improve 1Password.

 sudo rpm --import https://downloads.1password.com/linux/keys/1password.asc

-Add the 1Password beta yum repository:
+Add the 1Password beta or nightly yum repository.

 sudo sh -c 'echo -e "[1password]\nname=1Password Beta Channel\nbaseurl=https://downloads.1password.com/linux/rpm/beta/\$basearch\nenabled=1\ngpgcheck=1\nrepo_gpgcheck=1\ngpgkey=\"https://downloads.1password.com/linux/keys/1password.asc\"" > /etc/yum.repos.d/1password.repo'